chomman/cpr/README.md

 SiteMesh
 jQuery
 Hibernate 4.1
-Maven 2
+Maven
 JSLT 1.2
 Servlet API 2.5

-Web information system for CPR.
+Web information system for Construction Products Regulation based on REGULATION (EU) No 305/2011 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 9 March 2011.